Skip to main content Skip to accessibility

 Why offshore wind

-Offshore wind can present significant opportunities and benefits for Jersey.
+Offshore wind can present significant benefits for Jersey.
 These include:

 • environmental benefits: Locking in access to low carbon energy that our net zero transition requires